2013 Land Rover Range Rover Evoque Performance

 The Evoque comes standard with all-wheel drive, and like the Land Rover LR2, it gets a standard Terrain Response system.
-Controlled by a dial, Terrain Response adjusts the engine, transmission and traction settings to accommodate paved, grassy, gravely, snowy, muddy, rutty and sandy conditions.
-The Evoque is a luxury SUV, but if you do plan to head off the beaten path, test drivers say that the Evoque is completely capable of traveling over boulders and deep ruts without problems.
+Controlled by a dial, Terrain Response adjusts the engine, transmission and traction settings to accommodate paved, grassy, gravely, snowy, muddy, rutted and sandy conditions.
+The Evoque is a luxury SUV, but if you do plan to head off the beaten path, test drivers say that it is completely capable of traveling over boulders and deep ruts without problems.

 - "The Evoque handily overcame boulders the size of watermelons and divots that could hold more gunk than a wheelbarrow." -- Motor Trend (2012)

 - "It really is a no-brainer type of off-road vehicle.
 Turn the Terrain Response knob to the proper setting, set the hill descent control and simply point the Evoque at an obstacle.
 Its capabilities far surpass what its expected buyers will ever use it for." -- Road and Track (2012)